-EMERGING TRENDS AND OPPORTUNITIES

-Zero Emissions Fleet Transitions

-Several factors are moving transit agencies to transition their fleets to operate with low or zero emissions.
+EMERGING TRENDS AND OPPORTUNITIES Zero Emissions Fleet Transitions Several factors are moving transit agencies to transition their fleets to operate with low or zero emissions.
 Many agencies are recognizing the need to be part of the solution to reduce transportation-related greenhouse gas emissions (GHG), which account for over a third of GHG emissions both nationally and in the state of Washington.
 Furthermore, there is growing federal and statelevel support to help agencies transition their fleet by providing grants, planning resources, and other investments.
 Vehicle manufacturers are recognizing the need to improve zero emissions fleet technology to allow for a transition of the transit industry both locally and worldwide.
+A transition to a zero-emissions fleet may benefit vulnerable populations in communities that have been overburdened by the health impacts from diesel pollution.
+Historically disadvantaged populations may also benefit from workforce development programs and higher paying jobs that will be necessary to operate and maintain advanced technology and zero-emission buses.
 Indeed, other local agencies and partners have established a need to transition their operations to zero emissions, including King County Metro, Snohomish County, and Pierce Transit.
 Through comprehensive planning efforts, these agencies have identified target dates to ensure 100% zero emissions operations within their fleet.